Purpose

 Classification of Epilepsy, 2017, characterized by focal seizure types with typical

-interictal/ictal EEG findings (eg, focal sharp waves or slowing).
+interictal/ictal EEG findings (eg, history of an EEG with focal sharp waves or

 2. Participant is currently treated with at least 1, but no more than 4, antiseizure